lelea2/Algorithm/theory/web/dom-relalted-questions.md

 ##### 6. Is there anything you have to be careful when using node.cloneNode()?
 * While cloning, make sure you didn't duplicate ID.

+##### 7. What is cancelable event?
+* The cancelable event property returns a Boolean value indicating whether or not an event is a cancelable event.
+* The event is cancelable if it is possible to prevent the events default action.
+* To cancel an event, use the preventDefault() method.